 This isn’t about perfect dog ownership or making anyone feel inadequate about their current approach.
 We all start somewhere, and every dog person is at a different stage of their journey.

-I’m not a replacement for veterinary care, professional training when needed, or your own good judgment about your specific dog’s needs.
+I’m not a replacement for veterinary care, professional training when needed, or your own good judgement about your specific dog’s needs.

 bradley-jackson